pulumi/terraform-provider-google-beta/website/docs/r/composer_environment.html.markdown

 ~> **Warning:** We **STRONGLY** recommend you read the [GCP guides](https://cloud.google.com/composer/docs/how-to) as the Environment resource requires a long deployment process and involves several layers of GCP infrastructure, including a Kubernetes Engine cluster, Cloud Storage, and Compute networking resources.
-Due to limitations of the API, Terraform will not be able to automatically find or manage many of these underlying resources.
+Due to limitations of the API, this provider will not be able to automatically find or manage many of these underlying resources.
 In particular:

 * It can take up to one hour to create or update an environment resource.
 In addition, GCP may only detect some errors in configuration when they are used (e.g. ~40-50 minutes into the creation process), and is prone to limited error reporting.
-If you encounter confusing or uninformative errors, please verify your configuration is valid against GCP Cloud Composer before filing bugs against the Terraform provider. * **Environments create Google Cloud Storage buckets that do not get cleaned up automatically** on environment deletion.
-[More about Composer's use of Cloud Storage](https://cloud.google.com/composer/docs/concepts/cloud-storage). * Please review the [known issues](https://cloud.google.com/composer/docs/known-issues) for Composer if you are having problems.
+If you encounter confusing or uninformative errors, please verify your configuration is valid against GCP Cloud Composer before filing bugs against the provider. ***Environments create Google Cloud Storage buckets that do not get cleaned up automatically** on environment deletion.
+[More about Composer's use of Cloud Storage](https://cloud.google.com/composer/docs/concepts/cloud-storage).* Please review the [known issues](https://cloud.google.com/composer/docs/known-issues) for Composer if you are having problems.***

 ## Example Usage